 International celebrities that are known to be on the list are Ray Kurzweil, Peter Thiel and music stars such as Paris Hilton, Britney Spears and Simon Cowell.

-The most special is the story of Jeffrey Epstein.
-After he was arrested, it became known that he wanted to save his genitals in addition to his brain in cryogenic preservation [link below].
+The most bizarre is the story of Jeffrey Epstein.
+After he was arrested, it became known that he wanted to save his genitals in addition to his brain in cryogenic preservation.

 When defrosting, so the theory is, the antifreeze is pumped out of the body and blood is added.
 Afterwards your body can use medical technology from the time in which you are defrosted, remedy the disorders and reverse the biological clock.
-The neuropatients who have opted for brain preservation alone hope that their mind can be uploaded into a computer or machine after thawing [I will write more about that in the next section on mind uploading].
+The neuropatients who have opted for brain preservation alone hope that their mind can be uploaded into a computer or machine after thawing.

 Another technology that is expected to be high is molecular nanotechnology.
 Although this is speculative, it is theoretically possible to rearrange atoms with which, for example, you can restore damaged neurons and synapses to their old state.